beeware/toga/docs/reference/api/resources/fonts.rst

 Notes
 -----

-* macOS and iOS do not currently support registering user fonts.
+* macOS and iOS do not currently support variable font files (a single font file that contains all the details for multiple font variants and weights).

 * Android and Windows do not support the oblique font style.
 If an oblique font is specified, Toga will attempt to use an italic style of the same font.